ottotsuma/software-engineer-website/src/components/Monad/notes.md

 elf's use to be pirate like and split into factions

-the old world spreads disease to the new and in return the L god sends back syphilis, new world has more flying troops abilities and items they are a rarity in the new worlds
+the old lands spreads disease to the new and in return the L god sends back syphilis, new world has more flying troops abilities and items they are a rarity in the new worlds

 high level rouges in mayan and aztec lands, high level spirits passed by old houses and the poor have to fight for the scraps